 21st Century Black Box

-Finding the black box after an aircraft crash is always a major drama.
-Instead, create a new kind of black box that continuously sends flight data to the cloud.
+Instead, create a modern black box that continuously uploads flight data to the cloud.

 Retail Kickstarter Stores